-Some people settle quicker than others and loneliness is a very common expat problem, and can be one of the toughest issues to conquer.
-Leaving family and friends behind can be difficult and even if you quickly develop a network of friends in your new country, it is easy to still feel lonely from time to time, especially when you are not used to the language, it can be difficult to settle in.
+Naturally, some people settle quicker than others.
+Loneliness a very common expat problem, and can be one of the toughest issues to conquer.
+Leaving family and friends behind can be difficult and even if you quickly develop a network of friends in your new country, it is easy to still feel lonely from time to time.

 - Push yourself to get out there and meet new people, socialise in local circles, immerse yourself in your new country.

-- Maybe avoid things that remind you of home for the time being – focus your energy instead on all the exciting aspects of your new life.
+- Try to avoid things that remind you of home when you first arrive – focus your energy instead on all the exciting aspects of your new life.

-- You can re-invent yourself: Remember that no-one knows you, so you can be as friendly and loud as you like.
+- You can re-invent yourself: Remember that no-one knows you, so you can let go of any of your hang ups from back home and embrace the ‘new you’

 Leaving behind your established support network can be daunting, and that separation from friends and family is a reason that many don’t take the leap and move abroad.
-However, along with tens of millions of other expats globally you have started the adventure.
+However, along with tens of millions of other expats globally you have started the adventure for a reason, and there are ways to ease the process.

-There is no quick fix, but it does get easier with time.
-As you make new friends, find groups of interest and join communities the sense of lack of support will fade as a new support network forms.
-Don’t forget that all your friends and family are still there for you and are just a Skype or FaceTime away.
+There is no quick fix for this, but it does get easier with time.
+As you make new friends, find groups of interest and join communities you’ll find a new sense of belonging that you were missing from home.
+Don’t forget also that your friends and family back home really are just a call away.

-Suggestions to help deal with the loss of your support network:
+Suggestions to help deal with absence of your old support network:

 - Keep in regular contact with friends and family back home.

-- Learn the language, breaking down any language barrier will make it easy to integrate with the community.
+- Take a language class, breaking down any language barrier will make it easy to integrate with the community and you’re very likely to find other English speakers

-- Plan a trip for your friends or family to visit you.
+- Plan a trip for your friends or family to visit you – this one helps across the board really!

-Making new friends as an adult is not easy especially in an unfamiliar environment.
-This issue can be compounded by a language barrier and the different culture, however it’s not uncommon, so give it time.
+Making new friends as an adult is not easy, especially in an unfamiliar environment.
+This issue can be compounded by a language barrier and the different culture, but it doesn’t last forever so give it some time.

-Creating a social life or building a circle of friends is a common expat problem.
-If you have made the move abroad with your partner or family this may be less apparent, but for those expats who are living overseas by themselves it can be lonely to start with but you are not alone, there are likely to be people in the same boat – other expats who live in the area.
+Creating a social might take a little while.
+If you have made the move abroad with your partner or family this may be less apparent, but for those expats who are living overseas by themselves it can be lonely to start with.
+You’re not alone, there are likely to be people in the same boat as you who would be grateful for your friendship.

 Here’s a couple of suggestions to help make friends when living abroad

-- Introduce yourself to your neighbours and co-workers.
+- Introduce yourself to your neighbours and co-workers whenever you get the chance.

 - Seek out expat communities and groups in the area.
 Maybe join a local sports club or gym.